Pax Britannica

-Between 1815 and 1914, a period referred to as Britain's "imperial century", around 10000000 sqmi of territory and roughly 400 million people were added to the British Empire.
-Victory over Napoleonic France left the British without any serious international rival, other than perhaps Russia in Central Asia.
-When Russia tried expanding its influence in the Balkans, the British and French defeated them in the Crimean War (1853–1856), thereby protecting the Ottoman Empire.
+Between 1815 and 1914, a period sometimes referred to as Britain's "imperial century", around 10000000 sqmi of territory and roughly 400 million people were added to the British Empire.
+Victory over Napoleonic France left the United Kingdom of Great Britain and Ireland without any serious international rival, other than perhaps the Russian Empire in Central Asia during the Great Game.
+When Russia attempted to expand its influence in the Balkans, the British and the Second French Empire defeated it in the Crimean War (1853–1856), thereby protecting the weak and declining Ottoman Empire.

-Britain's Royal Navy controlled most of the key maritime trade routes and enjoyed unchallenged sea power.
-Alongside the formal control exerted over its own colonies, Britain's dominant position in world trade meant that it effectively controlled access to many regions, such as Asia, North America, Oceania, and Africa.
-The British also, much to the dismay of other colonial empires, helped the United States uphold the Monroe Doctrine which upheld its economic dominance in the Americas.
-British merchants, shippers and bankers had such an overwhelming advantage over those of other empires that in addition to its colonies it had an informal empire.
+The Royal Navy controlled most of the key maritime trade routes and enjoyed unchallenged maritime power.
+Alongside the formal control exerted over its own colonies, Britain's dominant position in world trade meant that it effectively controlled access to many regions in Asia, South America, Oceania, and Africa.
+British merchants, shippers and bankers had such an overwhelming advantage over those of other empires that in addition to its colonies Britain developed an informal empire.

 History

-After losing the Thirteen Colonies, a significant part of British America, in the American Revolution, Britain turned towards Asia, the Pacific and later Africa with subsequent exploration leading to the rise of the Second British Empire (1783–1815).
-The Industrial Revolution began in Great Britain in the late 1700s and new ideas emerged about free markets, such as Adam Smith's The Wealth of Nations (1776).
-Free trade became a central principle that Britain practiced by the 1840s.
+After losing the Thirteen Colonies, a significant part of British America, in the American Revolution, Britain turned towards Asia, the Pacific and later Africa with subsequent exploration leading to the rise of the "Second British Empire" (1783–1815).
+The Industrial Revolution began in Great Britain in the late 18th century and new ideas emerged about free markets, such as Adam Smith's The Wealth of Nations (1776).
+Free trade became a central principle that Britain practised by the 1840s.
 It played a key role in Britain's economic growth and financial dominance.

-From the end of the Napoleonic Wars in 1815 until World War I in 1914, the United Kingdom played the role of global hegemon (most powerful actor).
+From the end of the Napoleonic Wars in 1815 until the First World War in 1914, Britain was the global hegemon.
 Imposition of a "British Peace" on key maritime trade routes began in 1815 with the annexation of British Ceylon (now Sri Lanka).
 Under the British Residency of the Persian Gulf, local Arab rulers agreed to a number of treaties that formalised Britain's protection of the region.
 Britain imposed an anti-piracy treaty, known as the General Maritime Treaty of 1820, on all Arab rulers in the region.
 By signing the Perpetual Maritime Truce of 1853, Arab rulers gave up their right to wage war at sea in return for British protection against external threats.
 The global superiority of British military and commerce was aided by a divided and relatively weak continental Europe, and the presence of the Royal Navy on all of the world's oceans and seas.
 Even outside its formal empire, Britain controlled trade with many countries such as China, Siam, and Argentina.
 Following the Congress of Vienna, the British Empire's economic strength continued to develop through naval dominance and diplomatic efforts to maintain a balance of power in continental Europe.